 Management is not able to predict the outcome of the litigation pending against Brooke Group Holding or Liggett.
 Litigation is subject to many uncertainties.
 In May 2003, a Florida intermediate appellate court overturned a \$790,000 punitive damages award against Liggett and decertified the ENGLE smoking and health class action.
 Class counsel in ENGLE is pursuing various appellate remedies seeking reversal of the appellate court's decision.
 If the appellate court's ruling is not upheld on further appeal, it will have a material adverse effect on the Company.
 In November 2000, Liggett filed the \$3,450 bond required under the bonding statute enacted in 2000 by the Florida legislature which limits the size of any bond required, pending appeal, to stay execution of a punitive damages verdict.
 In May 2001, Liggett reached an agreement with the class in the ENGLE case, which provided assurance to Liggett that the stay of execution, in effect pursuant to the Florida bonding statute, would not be lifted or limited at any point until completion of all appeals, including to the United States Supreme Court.
 As required by the agreement, Liggett paid \$6,273 into an escrow account to be held for the benefit of the ENGLE class, and released, along with Liggett's existing \$3,450 statutory bond, to the court for the benefit of the class upon completion of the appeals process, regardless of the outcome of the appeal.
 As a result, the Company recorded a \$9,723 pre-tax charge to the consolidated statement of operations for the first quarter of 2001.
 In June 2002, the jury in an individual case brought under the third phase of the ENGLE case awarded \$37,500 (subsequently reduced by the court to \$25,100) of compensatory damages against Liggett and two other defendants and found Liggett 50% responsible for the damages.
 The verdict, which was subject to the outcome of the ENGLE appeal, has been overturned as a result of the appellate court's ruling.
+In April 2004, a jury in a Florida state court action awarded compensatory damages of approximately \$540 against Liggett in an individual action.
+Liggett intends to appeal the verdict.
 It is possible that additional cases could be decided unfavorably and that there could be further adverse developments in the ENGLE case.
+Liggett may enter into discussions in an attempt to settle particular cases if it believes it is appropriate to do so.
 Management cannot predict the cash requirements related to any future settlements and judgments, including cash required to bond any appeals, and there is a risk that those requirements will not be able to be met.
 An unfavorable outcome of a pending smoking and health case could encourage the commencement of additional similar litigation.
 Management is unable to make a meaningful estimate with respect to the amount or range of loss that could result from an unfavorable outcome of the cases pending against Brooke Group Holding or Liggett or the costs of defending such cases.
 The complaints filed in these cases rarely detail alleged damages.
 Typically, the claims set forth in an individual's complaint against the tobacco industry pray for money damages in an amount to be determined by a jury, plus punitive damages and costs.
 These damage claims are typically stated as being for the minimum necessary to invoke the jurisdiction of the court.